WESTconsin Credit Union: History

 The 1990s were ushered in with another major change for MFCU when members voted to change the name to WESTconsin Credit Union.
 This change was made to recognize the diversity of the membership and the various communities served throughout western Wisconsin.
 Another change in management occurred in 1993 when Robert J. Wilson retired as president.
 Greg Lentz was appointed by the Board of Directors to succeed Wilson as president.

 The new century brought changes and expansion to WESTconsin.
 In 2001, the Menomonie–East office was constructed.
 An office in Hudson was opened in 2004, and offices in Spring Valley and Prescott came in 2007.
 WESTconsin Realty, a full-service realty company was created in the spring of 2004, and WESTconsin Title Services in the spring of 2012, to service western Wisconsin.
 WESTconsin opened an office in Eau Claire in 2012, in Ellsworth in 2014, in Chippewa Falls in 2015, and in Altoona in 2017 bringing the current office count to 15.
 Lora Benrud, who began working at WESTconsin Credit Union in 1984, became the fourth president in August 2014.
 In 2018, membership hits over 100,000 people, and as WESTconsin Credit Union continued to grow it was determined they needed more space and they expanded with a new Administrative Center in 2019.

 Due to the COVID-19 pandemic, WESTconsin saw many changes to their operations in 2020, including lobbies that were open by appointment only and employees working remotely for the first time.
 Throughout the year, WESTconsin was able to make multiple large contributions to area organizations, including $45,000 to food banks and $30,000 to domestic abuse shelters.

 Membership

 Membership is open to anyone who lives or works in the Wisconsin counties of Barron, Buffalo, Burnett, Chippewa, Clark, Dunn, Eau Claire, Jackson, Pepin, Pierce, Polk, Rusk, St. Croix, Sawyer, Taylor, Trempealeau, and Washburn, or the Minnesota counties of Anoka, Chisago, Dakota, Goodhue, Isanti, Pine, Ramsey, Wabasha, and Washington with a $5 deposit in a membership share (savings) account.

 High school offices

 Presently, WESTconsin Credit Union has four fully operational high school offices that are located in Amery, Baldwin-Woodville, Menomonie, and New Richmond.

-Kindness Counts

-WESTconsin Credit Union is committed to helping their members achieve financial success, with sincere care for employees, members, and communities.
-This care and the philosophy of people helping people, guides the credit union leaders and encourages their employees to get involved in community and charitable activities and worthwhile causes.
-During WESTconsin’s celebration of its 75th Anniversary, the Kindness Counts Initiative was born and has continued to be a focus for the credit union.
-WESTconsin proudly donates over $165,000 and gives over $5,000 in in-kind donations each year to local events and organizations throughout their membership area including: